 Make the crust

-In a food processor add flour, salt and sugar.
+- In a food processor add flour, salt and sugar.
 Pulse to combine.
 Add the butter and pulse until coarse crumbs appear (approximately 30 seconds).
 Slowly add iced water and pulse just until the dough comes together.
 Turn the dough out onto a lightly floured surface and gently knead a few times until the dough comes together.
-Separate dough into two equal pieces.
 Cover with plastic wrap and chill for 30 minutes.